nifty-oss/website/docs/asset/features.md

 ### On-Chain Metadata

 The `Metadata` extension allows for the NFT to have a symbol and uri pointing to off-chain metadata, for compatibility with existing NFT standards.
 This is one way to attach external data (e.g. image, description, traits) to a Nifty asset.
-The `Links` extension is a more generic way to do this.
+In addition, the `Links` extension is a more generic way to do this.

 ### Royalty Enforcement

 Nifty encodes royalty enforcement directly into its transfer instruction, ensuring that creators receive a portion of the proceeds from secondary sales.
 This is done via the `Royalty` and `Creators` extensions.
 The `Creators` extension specifies the recipients and share of any royalties.
 The `Royalty` extension is a system of composable `Constraints` that can be used to create restrictions such as an Allowlist or Denylist.
-This can be used to exclude or include specific programs as valid owners of the asset.
+This can be used to exclude or include specific programs as valid owners of the asset, similar to the approach used by pNFTs in the Metaplex standard.

 ### On-Chain Grouping/Collections